Regarding phone appointments;

 We are unable to regulate the length that some appointments may take which places the doctor ahead or behind schedule.
 Please keep this in mind and be respectful of time while discussing your health with the doctor.

 This is a unique and accessible way to speak to your doctor on your time that we are happy to provide to you.
 Please ensure that the number you would like called is the number you have given.
 The ownership must be taken on your part to be available at the stated time frames to answer the call.
 The doctor is remarkably busy and wants to be a positive part of your health, but in order to do so we cannot waste any ones time.

-If you have missed your appointment, you will be responsible to call or email the office for the next available, this could be up to 2 weeks away, so please understand the importance of answering the call.
+If you have missed your appointment, you will be responsible to call or email the office for the next available, so please understand the importance of answering the call.

 I will teleconference with my patients from home, and continue as always to evaluate blood work, consultation reports, diagnostic imaging reports notifications of admission and discharge, answer messages and do prescription repeats.

 We can discuss your health via telephone, for diabetic visits, routine follow up of hypertension and lung disease, and for psychological and psychiatric conditions.
 Right now, the plan is for me to call you directly at or near your appointed time.
 I've found out I can run just as late or early as before...thank you for your patience in advance.